tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ### Enable cross-domain tracking (alfa feature)
 Enable the transfer of client_id and session_id data across two or more websites.
 This allows Nameless Analytics tags to merge into a single session the individual sessions that would otherwise be created when visiting another domains.

-Please note that:
-The server-side GTM container and the Nameless Analytics Server-side client tag must be configured correctly to make cross-domain tracking works.
+Please note that the server-side GTM container and the Nameless Analytics Server-side client tag must be configured correctly to make cross-domain tracking works.
 Read the relative [documentation](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#cross-domain).

 #### Cross-domain tracking enabled
 Enable cross-domain tracking.
 Add the domains one for row.